 It was my first 12-string, however, that I fell head-over-heels for.
-I'd been wanting one for over a year and I finally found one at "DisCo", a forerunner to today's Walmart or Kmart.
+I'd been wanting one for over a year and I finally found one at "Disco", a forerunner to today's Walmart or Kmart.
 After I saw it, I knew I had to have it, so I saved the $42 it cost from money I made working in a local music shop after school.
-Deni's Mom took us, and I came home proudly hugging "John Dylan Bumagi" (pronounced boo-MAH-gy... long story).
-That guitar took me to San Francisco, Hollywood, Laurel Canyon, and across the country on tour.
-I played it in concerts and on television, in schools and prisons, nursing homes and coffeehouses.
+Deni's Mom took us, and I came home proudly hugging "John Dylan Bumagy" (pronounced boo-MAH-gie... long story).
+That guitar took me to San Francisco, Hollywood, Laurel Canyon, and across country on tour.
+I played it in concerts and on television, in schools and prisons, weddings and funerals, nursing homes, and coffeehouses.

 It wasn't until 1973 that I got a really nice 12-string, a Takamine.
 Unfortunately, that was stolen in 1978 when my house was burgled, and John Dylan Bumagy ended up getting auctioned off (along with all my other instruments which included a Martin 12-string, a Story & Clark piano, a clarinet, a 5-string banjo, some penny whistles, Indian flutes, and recorders, an Irish bodhran, and a bowed psaltry exactly like this one) in The Big Dump of 2001.
 My heart breaks when I think about it, so I just don't.
 Moving on...